 If you’re applying for federal financial aid, you’ll need to start with the Free Application for Federal Student Aid (FAFSA).

 The FAFSA application is the #1 most important application for getting financial aid for college or career training programs—and it’s the only way to access federal student grants and loans.
 So it’s important to get the application right.
 And it’s easy too.
 The average family takes less than 1 hour to file their FAFSA!

 VSAC can help in a variety of ways:

 - Complete your FAFSA with our “VSAC Shows You How: Filing the FAFSA” webinar, recorded on October 25.
 VSAC counselor Carrie Harlow walks you through the FAFSA application question by question.
 Review the video at your convenience and find additional FAFSA resources at vsac.org/ﬁnancial-aid-videos.

 - Have a quick FAFSA question?
 Call our toll-free FAFSA helpline at 833-802-8722 (Monday–Friday, 8:00 am–4:30 pm.

 Follow these 7 steps to help make sure you’re submitting your online FAFSA application correctly:

 - Create a Federal Student Aid (FSA) ID (username and password).
-You’ll need this to log into the FAFSA website—and any other FSA borrower websites.
-If you’re financially dependent on your parents, a parent will need to create his or own, separate FSA ID.
+You’ll need this in order to complete your FAFSA —and to be able to log in to any other FSA borrower websites.
+If you’re financially dependent on your parents, a parent will need to create his or her own, separate FSA ID.